 Performance based incentive payment for loan officers in Microfinance, with Erika Deserranno and Lame Ungwang.
-Randomized Field experiment in Uganda, implementation and data collection initiated in fall 2018.
-Fieldwork ongoing.
+Randomized Field Experiment in Uganda, initiated in fall 2018.
+Fieldwork completed.
+Data collection ongoing.
 AEA registry number: AEARCTR-0004529.

 Rotation policies for loan officers in Microfinance, with Erika Deserranno and Lame Ungwang.

-Randomized Field experiment in Uganda, implementation and data collection initiated in fall 2018.
-Fieldwork ongoing.
+Randomized Field experiment in Uganda, initiated in fall 2018.
+Fieldwork completed.
+Data collection ongoing.
 AEA registry number: AEARCTR-0004891

 The anatomy of Deliberative Decision making, with Vesall Nourani and Maya Duru.